 This study focuses on the NBF dynamics during an autumn storm.
 This storm occurs during the Intensive Observation Period (IOP) number 16 (26-29 October 2012) of the HyMeX program (Drobinski et al., 2013; Ducrocq et al., 2013; Estournel et al., 2016b).
-This IOP can be divided into two parts, the first part IOP16a (26 October 2012) was dedicated to heavy precipitation events whereas the second part IOP16b (27-29 October 2012) focussed on strong wind events.
-During IOP16a the convergence between southwesterly and southeasterly flows initiated and maintained strong precipitation over the southeastern French coasts (Duffourg et al., 2016).
-During IOP16b a severe northerly wind event, associated with Tramontane and Mistral, and a large decrease of the Sea Surface Temperature (SST) were observed at the Lion meteorological buoy (Lebeaupin Brossier et al., 2014).
+This IOP can be divided into two parts, the first part IOP16a (26 October 2012) was dedicated to heavy precipitation events whereas the second part IOP16b (27-29 October 2012) focussed on strong-wind events.
+During IOP16a the convergence between southwesterly and southeasterly flows initiated and maintained strong precipitation offshore and over the southeastern French coasts (Duffourg et al., 2016).
+During IOP16b a severe northerly wind event, associated with tramontane and mistral and a large decrease in the sea surface temperature (SST) were observed at the Lion meteorological buoy (Lebeaupin Brossier et al., 2014).
 Lebeaupin Brossier et al. (2014) explained this large SST drop by the intense surface heat losses producing cooling of surface water and vertical mixing.
-Estournel et al. (2016a) showed that the large decrease of SST at the buoy was also associated with the rapid southward displacement of the NBF.
+Estournel et al. (2016a) showed that the large decrease in SST at the buoy was also associated with the rapid southward displacement of the NBF.

-The Tramontane and Mistral are two strong, dry and cold north-westerly/northerly winds which are channeled by the topography, between the Pyrenees and the Massif Central for the Tramontane, and between the Massif Central and the Alps for the Mistral (Fig. 1).
+The tramontane and mistral are two strong, dry and cold northwesterly/northerly winds which are channelled by the topography, between the Pyrenees and the Massif Central for the tramontane and between the Massif Central and the Alps for the mistral (Fig. 1).
 These winds produce strong air-sea exchanges (Flamant, 2003; Hauser et al., 2003) which lead to important diabatic buoyancy losses for the sea and which also impact the NBF position in autumn (Seyfried et al., 2017).
-Furthermore, the Tramontane and Mistral have up- or down-front winds components over the NBF and the Northern Current.
-Down (up) front wind corresponds to a wind parallel and in the same (opposite) direction as the current (Fig. 1).
-In an academic study, Thomas and Ferrari (2008) showed that the up or down front wind can respectively restratify or destratify the mixed layer.
-This modification of stratification is due to the differential advection of density by the Ekman transport which destabilizes the front and releases the symmetric instability (Taylor and Ferrari, 2010).
+Furthermore, the tramontane and mistral have up- or down-front wind components over the NBF and the Northern Current.
+Down- (up-)front wind refers to a wind parallel and in the same (opposite) direction as the current (Fig. 1).
+In an academic study, Thomas and Ferrari (2008) showed that the up- or down-front wind can, respectively, re-stratify or de-stratify the mixed layer.
+This modification of stratification is due to the differential advection of density by the Ekman transport, which destabilises the front and releases the symmetric instability (Taylor and Ferrari, 2010).
 To represent the modification of stratification generated by the Ekman transport, Thomas and Lee (2005) defined a surface adiabatic buoyancy flux named the Ekman buoyancy flux as the product between the Ekman transport and the horizontal surface buoyancy gradient.
-This physical diagnostic was applied to the real case of Kuroshio (Rainville et al., 2007) and Gulf Stream (Thomas et al., 2016), showing the major role of the Ekman buoyancy flux as compared to the diabatic buoyancy flux on the modification of stratification in frontal zones.
-In the NWMS, a realistic modelling study (Giordani et al., 2016) also analysed the respective roles of the diabatic air/sea and adiabatic Ekman buoyancy losses along the Northern Current front on the deep water formation during winter.
+This physical diagnostic was applied to the real case of the Kuroshio (Rainville et al., 2007) and Gulf streams (Thomas et al., 2016), showing the major role of the Ekman buoyancy flux as compared to the diabatic buoyancy flux in the modification of stratification in frontal zones.
+In the NWMS, a realistic modelling study (Giordani et al., 2016) also analysed the respective roles of the diabatic airsea and adiabatic Ekman buoyancy losses along the Northern Current front on the deep-water formation during winter.
 This study found that the Ekman buoyancy flux contribution was dominant along the northern branch of the Northern Current.